 In order to provide the most detailed level of security, applications should provide a list of all users with account information, visible to administrators at all times.
 Administrators should also be able to add or remove accounts as needed.
 Some cloud-based software programs are starting to offer a “logout user” button, giving administrators the ability to remotely log out any user for security purposes.

-To stay up to date on the latest industry news and trends, sign up for the Qualia Newsletter by filling out the form below.
+To stay up to date on the latest industry news and trends, subscribe to Qualia Insight below and receive updates straight to your inbox.